 Graduate Department of Theology

-The Graduate Department of Theology at Rochester University provides excellent opportunities for those called to professional or lay ministry to pursue a quality graduate education that is integrated with real-life ministry.
+The Graduate Program of Theology at Rochester University provides excellent opportunities for those called to professional or lay ministry to pursue a quality graduate education that is integrated with real-life ministry.
 The program prepares students for a lifetime of faithful service and vibrant discipleship, while continuing to stay ahead of the new and rapidly evolving cultural context, in order to conceive and deliver training.
 The Master of Religious Education in Missional Leadership is an attempt to provide faithful ministry preparation that takes our changing context seriously.Degree Requirements

 Master of Religious Education in Missional Leadership